rohits94/il-population-decline/README.md

 # il-population-decline
-Using NLP on news articles to understand population decline in Illinois/Chicago.

 In this project, I worked with a corpus of news articles (over 400K) .
 The articles are related to either the city of Chicago, the state of Illinois, or both.